hsnguyen24/hsnguyen24.github.io/index.md

 ## About

 I'm Sean, an M.S. student at Oregon State University working with [Xiao Fu](https://web.engr.oregonstate.edu/~fuxia).
 My current research focuses on representation learning and self-supervised learning, with applications in multimodal learning, generative modeling, and interpretability.
-I received my B.Eng. from The Chinese University of Hong Kong in 2024, working with [Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai) on graph signal processing and graph machine learning.
+I received my B.Eng. from The Chinese University of Hong Kong in 2024, working with [Hoi-To Wai](https://www1.se.cuhk.edu.hk/~htwai) on graph machine learning and signal processing.

 Outside of work, my hobbies are cooking, falling in love with Asian cinema, and photographing my friends whenever I can.
 Feel free to ping me an email for a coffee chat, work-related or not!